WELCOME to the Children & Families First Job Opportunities page! We're excited you're here because our family is growing!

 The Family Assessment Intervention and Response Program involves community-based case work with families referred by child welfare to assess for safety and provide resources to children and their families.

-SOCIAL WORKER/COUNSELOR I
+SOCIAL WORKER/COUNSELOR I (3 POSITIONS)

 FUNCTIONAL FAMILY THERAPY